Prioritized Level Replay: Background

 \section{Background}

-In this paper, we refer to a \emph{PCG environment} as any computational process that, given a level identifier (e.g.~an index or a seed), generates a \emph{level}, defined as an environment instance exhibiting a unique configuration of its underlying factors of variation, such as layout, positions of game entities, asset appearances, or even rules that govern the environment transitions~\citep{Risi_2020}.
+In this paper, we refer to a \emph{PCG environment} as any computational process that, given a level identifier (e.g.~an index or a random seed), generates a \emph{level}, defined as an environment instance exhibiting a unique configuration of its underlying factors of variation, such as layout, asset appearances, or specific environment dynamics~\cite{Risi_2020}.
 For example, MiniGrid's MultiRoom environment instantiates mazes with varying numbers of rooms based on the seed \citep{gym_minigrid}.
-We to refer to sampling a new trajectory generated from the agent's latest policy acting on a given level $l$ as \emph{replaying} that level $l$.
+We refer to sampling a new trajectory generated from the agent's latest policy acting on a given level $l$ as \emph{replaying} that level $l$.

 The level diversity of PCG environments makes them useful testbeds for studying the robustness and generalization ability of RL agents, measured by agent performance on unseen test levels.
-The standard test evaluation protocol for PCG environments consists of training the agent on a finite number of training levels, $\Lambda_{\text{train}}$ and evaluating performance on unseen test levels $\Lambda_{\text{test}}$, drawn from the set of all levels.
-A common variation of this protocol sets $\Lambda_{\text{train}}$ to the set of all levels, though the agent will still effectively only sees a finite set of levels during training.
+The standard test evaluation protocol for PCG environments consists of training the agent on a finite number of training levels $\Lambda_{\text{train}}$, and evaluating performance on unseen test levels $\Lambda_{\text{test}}$, drawn from the set of all levels.
 Training levels are sampled from an arbitrary distribution $P_{\text{train}}(l|\Lambda_{\text{train}})$.
 We call this training process \emph{direct level sampling}.
-In practice, for the case of a finite training set, typically $P_{\text{train}}(l|\Lambda_{\text{train}}) = \mathbf{Uniform}(l; \Lambda_{\text{train}})$.
+A common variation of this protocol sets $\Lambda_{\text{train}}$ to the set of all levels, though in practice, the agent will still only effectively see a finite set of levels after training for a finite number of steps.
+In the case of a finite training set, typically $P_{\text{train}}(l|\Lambda_{\text{train}}) = \mathbf{Uniform}(l; \Lambda_{\text{train}})$.
 See Appendix~\ref{app:algorithms} for the pseudocode outlining this procedure.

-In generating levels of varying difficulty, PCG environments naturally lend themselves to the study of curriculum-based training protocols.
-For example, \citet{justesen2018illuminating} and \citet{DBLP:conf/gecco/WangLCS19,wang2020enhanced} show that generating progressively harder levels improves generalization of agents across difficulty settings, demonstrating that the set of levels most useful for improving an agent's performance varies throughout the course of training.
-When levels cannot directly be generated, many previous works have exploited handcrafted curricula to learn policies on harder levels \citep{DBLP:journals/corr/abs-1810-08272,DBLP:conf/iclr/ZhongRG20}.
-Instead, we are interested in answering how an effective curriculum over an existing set $\Lambda_{\text{train}}$ can be automatically discovered.